manuels/nicepipe/README.md

 nicepipe
 ========

-Netcat's p2p buddy
+Nicepipe is netcat for p2p connections.

 It allows you to setup a network connection between two peers even if they are behind a NAT and uses your SSH keypairs to secure the connection.

 `nicepipe` solves two problems two problems that usually occur when you want to connect two computers somewhere on the planet:

-1) No domain name required
+1) No DNS required

 `nicepipe` uses exchange_provider scripts to exchange IPs of the hosts